acarpenter314/Guess-The-Card-Windows/README.md

 ## Overview

 Guess The Card is a simple Windows desktop game built in C# and WinForms.
-The player attempts to guess the dealerโs hidden card based on the selected difficulty level:
+The player attempts to guess the dealer's hidden card based on the selected difficulty level:

- Easy โ Guess the suit
+ Easy - Guess the suit
- Medium โ Guess the face value
+ Medium - Guess the face value
- Hard โ Guess both suit and value (full deck)
+ Hard - Guess both suit and value (full deck)

 The game tracks wins and losses and provides a clean, simple UI for casual play.